Kali-Hac/SPC-MGR/README.md

 ```bash
 python Pre-process.py 6
 ```
-**Note**: If you hope to preprocess manually (or *you can get the already preprocessed data [**HERE**](https://drive.google.com/file/d/1PFoDZpamw5mcvWZxy1noxshKRv_eQdYx/view?usp=sharing)*), please frist download and unzip the original datasets to the current directory with following folder structure:
+**Note**: If you hope to preprocess manually (or *you can get the [already preprocessed data](https://drive.google.com/file/d/1PFoDZpamw5mcvWZxy1noxshKRv_eQdYx/view?usp=sharing)*), please frist download and unzip the original datasets to the current directory with following folder structure:
 ```bash
 [Current Directory]
 ├─ BIWI